lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/README.md

 ## `05-Prototype`

 Once you have finished your mockup (and validated it with a teacher), you can now export each page as a PNG and build a prototype on [marvelapp](https://marvelapp.com/) by connecting the views.
-This time, it's web app with a free plan so you can all use it!
+This time, Marvelapp is a web application (with a free plan) so everyone can use it!

 Again, you can watch [our quick Marvelapp tutorial on Youtube](https://www.youtube.com/watch?v=MFIlW68giDY).